BlindexDAO/locking-contract/docs/BDLockingContract.md

-Amount of the total funds deposited to the contract, minus the funds released or withdrawn from the contract.
+Amount of the total funds deposited to the contract.

 ### `release(address token)` (external)